CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tt/general.md

     var resources = bom.RoutingOperationResources.Where(p => p.U_OprCode == "Cutting" && p.U_RtgOprCode == 1 && p.U_RtgCode == "DIRtg1");
     ```

-2. Automatic updating relative resources – when objects such as BOM, MOR, Routing, or Operation are used and properly set, it should get some data.
-For example, when we set U_RtgCode filed on MOR, all routing data is automatically copied from BOM to MOR:
+2. **Automatic Updating Relative Resources**: when objects such as BOM, MOR, Routing, or Operation are used and properly set, certain data is automatically copied.
+For example, setting the U_RtgCode field on MOR will copy all routing data from BOM to MOR:

     ```csharp
     IBillOfMaterial bom = company.CreatePFObject(CompuTec.ProcessForce.API.Core.ObjectTypes.BillOfMaterial);